 The idea behind Lawson Park is to reflect and engage with the

-site is designed to be useful and productive, encouraging
+land use.
+As a project, the site is designed to be useful and

-interactions between arts, community, political and economic
+productive, encouraging interactions between arts, community,

-interconnected facets.
-As one aspect of this, Lawson Park farm is
+its many interconnected facets.
+As one aspect of this approach

-home to a small variety of productive free range livestock,
+Lawson Park farm is home to a small variety of productive

-including chickens, ducks, and a pedigree
+free-range livestock, including chickens, ducks, and a pedigree

 The logic of keeping of livestock is of course attached to Lawson Park's experiments with productive uses of land.
-The small number of livestock can be fed and sustained from produce and waste from the house and gardens, while in turn performing useful tasks such as producing eggs, meat or fertilising fields, eating slugs in an economic and sometimes harmonious interaction of consumption and production, of need versus ability.
+The small number of livestock can be fed and sustained from produce and waste from the house and gardens, while in turn performing useful tasks such as producing eggs, meat or fertilising fields, eating slugs in an economic and sometimes harmonious interaction of consumption and production.
 The breeding of British Lops from our gilt, Octavia, has stretched the slightly precariously self-sustaining balance of livestock, house and land, requiring quite a deal of maintenance - but in return she has plowed the fields and recently provided a mob of piglets from her swollen belly which we can sell on, and keep a few for eating.

 The initial plan to keep only ginger animals on the farm was quietly abandoned due to concerns over inadvertent speciesism.